 - Grades 11-12 – Depending on IEP instructions, as needed to meet diploma requirements, students may take off-grade-level Smarter Balanced tests or alternate assessments.

 - Connecting Smarter Balanced results to college course placement:

 - Test refusal: Parents have the right to refuse to have their child participate in state tests.
 Refusal documentation becomes part of the student’s official file.
+Please note that meeting the state test standards in high school is required for a diploma.
 For the school and district, a test refusal negatively impacts test pass rates.